-The using of fiber-reinforced concrete increased in recent years. fibers materials could be steel fibers, glass fibers, natural organic and mineral fibers, polypropylene fibers and other synthetic fibers. studies show that an approximate volume of fibers of 1% to 2% of the concrete mix would improve concrete characteristics. many factors could intensify the tendency of fibers balling and segregation. the factors are:
+The using of fiber-reinforced concrete increased in recent years. fibers materials could be steel fibers, glass fibers, natural organic and mineral fibers, polypropylene fibers and other synthetic fibers. studies show that an approximate volume of fibers of 1% to 2% of the concrete mix would improve concrete characteristics. many factors could intensify the tendency of fibers balling and segregation.

 - the percentage volume of fibers: increasing the volume of fiber will increase the tendency of balling and segregation.